swiftly-solution/documentation/src/docs/scripting/events/gameevents/onlocalplayerteam.md

 ---

 # OnLocalPlayerTeam
-This event is triggered when sent only on the client for the local player - happens only after a local players pawn team variable has been updated
+This event is triggered when local_player_team is triggered.
 ::: tabs
 @tab Lua
 ```lua